 His dominion is an everlasting dominion, which will not pass away, and his kingdom one that which will not be destroyed.

 I saw an angel coming down out of heaven, having the key of the abyss and a great chain in his hand.
-He seized the dragon, the old serpent, which is the devil and Satan, who deceives the whole inhabited earth, and bound him for a thousand years,

 The children of Israel who had returned out of the captivity, and all who had separated themselves to them from the filthiness of the nations of the land, to seek Yahweh, the God of Israel, ate, and kept the feast of unleavened bread seven days with joy;